Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KZpGn66FOnI.md

 ### Transcript

-> there's going to be changes to some recipes in update 5. i i don't know i'm actually going to send a hot question to mark maybe you can answer we'll see we'll see if mark finishes respond to that but i don't know currently um actually
+> there's going to be changes to some recipes in update 5. i i don't know i'm actually going to send a hot question to mark maybe you can answer we'll see we'll see if mark finishes respond to that but i don't know currently, actually